lafka/spew/README.md

 work nicely together unless you build it into your docker image.
 Even managing containers without running a full blown PaaS seems daunting.

-The aim of RTFA is to dock applications, meaning:
+The aim of Spew is to dock applications, meaning:
  - run applications (most likely a container) - called appliance
  - manage container upgrades
  - provide a mechanism to easily hook into create,crash,remove actions